Elegant boxes

 Choose a box to make.
 Download and print the pattern.

-Choose a pattern that prints in color or select a black&white pattern to print on colored cardstock or use your creativity to decorate the box.
+Choose a pattern that prints in color, select a black & white pattern to print on colored cardstock, or use your creativity to decorate the box.

 Make a lightweight box by printing directly on cardstock.
 For a stronger box, print on computer paper and trace or transfer the pattern (see how) to cardboard before proceeding.